Choosing period products for tweens and teens | luna app

 A variation of this is period swimwear which can be worn when swimming – a great alternative to other period products which are suitable for swimming but must be worn internally, which lots of tweens and teens aren't as comfortable with.

-However, some cons are that they need to be washed either by hand or machine after each use, can be expensive to buy initially, and can’t be used when swimming.
-Also, like period pants, they’re not as widely available as disposable period products.
+However, some cons are that they need to be washed by hand or in a machine after each use, can be expensive to buy initially, and cannot be used while swimming.
+Also, like period pants, they’re not as widely available as disposable period products 🛍

 Disposable underwear

-On the other hand, they are not as environmentally friendly as reusable period underwear and you’ll have to keep buying them.
+While these underwears are comfortable and very easy to use, they are not as environmentally friendly as reusable period underwear, and you’ll have to keep buying them 💰

 Menstrual sponge